Unlocking the power of global collaboration to accelerate slum transformation by 2030.

 • Knowledge and capacity building.
 The ITF facilitates knowledge sharing among its members to achieve outcomes of work plans and to address local capacity gaps in developing and implementing effective slum upgrading strategies.
 It mobilises locally rooted members to identify challenges to inclusive implementation, then utilises its dialogue space to identify existing tools and expertise to collectively develop tailored technical assistance packages for contextually relevant and sustainable interventions.

-• Implementation and Demonstration.
+• Implementation and demonstration.
 The task force leverages partnerships with international and regional financial institutions and other potential sources of funding to catalyse resource mobilisation for its members' implementation activities.
 It maps existing and targeted member initiatives, opens planning spaces to identify common priorities for joint programming, and leads the development of collective proposals for resource mobilisation.
 Working with financial institutions, the ITF bridges institutional divides and streamlines financing mechanisms to link isolated upgrading financing activities and thematic funding to projects and joint initiatives for slum transformation, as orchestrated by the GIF.

 Meeting Information